anjackson/codex/content/patterns/info_flow.md

 ```

-It's interesting to note that the Internet Archive documentation does not talk in terms of SIPs AIPs and DIPs.
-The information packages are referred to as _Items_ throughout, and an _Item_ is just a collection of files and (optional) sub-folders.
+Note that the Internet Archive documentation does not talk in terms of SIPs AIPs and DIPs.
+The information packages are simply referred to as _Items_ throughout, where an _Item_ is essentially a collection of files and (optional) sub-folders.
 More emphasis is placed on explaining the _Upload_ and _Derive_ processes, e.g. how different file formats and configurations are interpreted during the generation of derivatives.

 ## Flow 2: The Stop